jsreport/docs/docs/docker-workers.md

 ## Reusing containers

+The containers are recycled after every render request by default.
+This means every request runs in the completely isolated environment.
+This is the best for the isolation but it can also produce performance problems.
+It is usually better to reuse containers to reach the good balance between performance and isolation.

+The extension supports containers reusing based on the specific condition.
+You can, for example, reuse containers based on the authenticated user.
+The extension then keeps the pool of containers and rotate them using LRU (Last recently used) principle.
+The extension guarantees that the particular user in this case always runs on the dedicated container and the containers are always fresh and recycled before re-associated from one user to another.

-The default containers reusing which is based on the client ip address can be changed to your needs using `discriminatorPath` config property.
+The containers reusing can be configured using the property  `discriminatorPath`.
 This property expects the path on the input request structure which value, in the end, distinguish to which container the request should be delegated.
 Examples:

 ```js
 // each user will run in the dedicated container